Electrokinetic Propulsion for Electronically Integrated Microscopic Robots: Results

-To better analyze the underlying fluid dynamics, we image propulsion from the side, directly measuring the robot's three degrees of freedom: speed, angle of attack, and gap height above the substrate (see Supplementary Video 3).
+To better analyze the underlying fluid dynamics, we image propulsion from the side, directly measuring the robot's three degrees of freedom: speed, angle of attack, and gap height above the substrate (see SI Appendix, Movie S\ref{sideview}).
 As shown in Figure \ref{fig2}, each parameter increases as the field gets larger.
 Given the three kinematic constraints from force and torque equilibrium, a model can be constrained to predict a unique solution for the robot's configuration.

 We find three physical ingredients are sufficient to predict the trends in Figure \ref{fig2}.
 First, we make a lubrication approximation, assuming fluid forces are largest in the small gap between the robot and substrate.
 All other forces from the fluid are lumped into a small phenomenological forcing term derived by symmetry considerations.
 Second, we assume the electric field dominantly points along the axis running from the positive to negative electrode.
 Third, we use the ``standard model'' of electrokinetics \cite{lyklema_fundamentals_2000,hunter_foundations_2001}, which couples the fluid to the electric field by imposing a boundary slip condition $\Delta U = \beta \vec{E}$, where $\beta$ is the slip coefficient for that surface.
-We numerically solve the governing fluid and electrical field equations in the gap under the robot (see Methods) and impose force and torque balance to identify equilibrium angle and gap height at a given electric field strength.
+Note, $\beta$ is the only parameter in this model that depends on the chemical environment, and relates directly to the measured mobility.
+In other words, the model behavior is agnostic to the specific ion type involved in the underlying electronic transport through the fluid, a consequence of the fact that the fields are controlled directly by the robot's circuitry.
+We numerically solve the governing fluid and electrical field equations in the gap under the robot (see SI Appendix, Section \ref{propmodel}) and impose force and torque balance to identify equilibrium angle and gap height at a given electric field strength.